agg23/fpga-gameandwatch/docs/rom_generator.md

 # ROM Generator

-A tool for converting MAME 0.250 (though older versions probably work) ROMs into ROMs suitable for FPGAs, and particularly this core.
+A tool for converting MAME 0.250 (though older and newer versions probably work) ROMs into ROMs suitable for FPGAs, and particularly this core.

 ## Usage